-The 2017 report confirms remodeling the basement makes financial sense.
+Remodeling Magazine's Cost vs. Value Report confirms remodeling the basement makes financial sense.
 But make sure you protect your investment!

 Here's good news about that potential basement remodel you've been dreaming of.
 Finishing or remodeling your basement offers great value, expanding your livable space at a fraction of the cost of putting on an addition.
 But that's the old news.
 Here's the new news.

 Each year about this time, Remodeling Magazine issues its Remodeling Cost vs. Value Report (costvsvalue.com) comparing the value of different remodeling projects.
 Specifically, the report looks at how much value different projects add to your home.
 Put another way, this analysis gives you an idea of how much of your remodeling costs you can expect to get back when you sell your home.
 The report shows that remodeling your basement is a good investment with an average 70 percent return on investment.

 Placing in the top ten best home improvement projects,